Enforcement and Challenges in Egyptian Arbitration

 Can arbitration awards be enforced?

-Yes, arbitration awards can generally be enforced.
+Yes, it can Enforcement Of Foreign Arbitral Awards .
 Most countries, including those that are signatories to the New York Convention, recognize and enforce arbitration awards.
 Enforcement typically involves filing an application or petition in a competent court, submitting the arbitral award, and fulfilling any procedural requirements set forth in local laws or international treaties.

 How do you execute an arbitration award?